ska-sa/spead2/doc/tutorial/tut-9-recv-memory-pool.rst

 Memory pools
 ============
-In the previous section, we optimised the sender by ensuring memory did not get repeated allocated from the OS then returned.
+In the previous section, we optimised the sender by ensuring memory did not get repeatedly allocated from the OS then returned.
 The receiver suffers from the same problem.
 However, it differs from the sender in that the memory for heaps is allocated by spead2 rather than the user.
 We thus need to use a spead2 feature to address this: it allows us to set a custom allocator for heaps, and